TudbuT/qft/README.md

 - Unreliable internet connection?
 No problem!
 QFT will simply pause transmission until the connection is back!
 Doesn't work?
 Check out the "Resume a fully stopped transfer" section!
-- Did you know you can hibernate or suspend your computer while it's transferring and it'll continue where it left of, even when only one side is suspended (unless your router blocked the port, read the "Resume a fully stopped transfer" section in that case)?
+- Did you know you can hibernate or suspend your computer while it's transferring and it'll continue where it left of, even when only one side is suspended?
+(Unless your router blocked the port, read the "Resume a fully stopped transfer" section in that case)
 - It's written in *100% pure Rust*.

 ## Resume a fully stopped transfer